 "About this title" may belong to another edition of this title.

-Seller: Grand Eagle Retail, Mason, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 In this 1991 book, Hilbers discusses the general case of how to use processors simultaneously in order to solve a single problem rather than any specific application, and develops a theory independent of particular architectures.
 He starts by introducing distributed computing with graph theory, and considers processor networks and their price/performance ratios.
 He goes on to look at obtaining homogeneous distributions of work over networks and considers examples.
 Finally he discusses message routing within a processor network.
 This is intended to be a fundamental treatment of the relevant subjects and is aimed at computer scientists and graduate students in computer science who have experience with parallel processing: it will also be useful to others interested in processor networks.
 This 1991 book discusses the general case of how to use processors simultaneously in order to solve a single problem rather than any specific application, and develops a theory independent of particular architectures.
 It is intended to be a fundamental treatment of the relevant subjects and is aimed at computer scientists and graduate students.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781107404175

 Seller: Revaluation Books, Exeter, United Kingdom